+- a) Health centers funded through sections 329, 330 or 340 of the federal Public Health Service Act; - b) Federally qualified health centers, including FQHC Look-Alikeslook-alikes, as designated by the federal Public Health Service or by the Department; and - c) Not-for-profit organizations with an advisory board meeting the FQHC requirements and having the goal to become an FQHC or FQHC Look-Alikelook-alike.

+Section 596.320 Project Requirements

-- a) Health centers funded through sections Sections 329, 330 or 340 of the federal Public Health Service Act; - b) Federally qualified health centers, including FQHC Look-Alikeslook-alikes, as designated by the federal Public Health Service or by the Department; and c) for-profit organizations with an advisory board meeting the FQHC irements and having the goal to become an FQHC or FQHC Look-Alikelook.
-(Sour ce: Ar mended at 35 Ill.
-Reg, effective) Section on 596.3 320 Pı roject Requirements a) ects to be funded through this SubpartPart shall respond to requests for osals distributed by the Department and delineating project expectations. b) - nests for proposals prepared by the Department shall address one or more of following goals: 1) Useuse of innovative methods thatwhich expand the ability of existing health and social service providers located in or near the service area to meet the overall primary care needs within a project's targeted area; 2) Increase the numbers or types of primary health care providers within a designated shortage area; 3) Increase increase the level of collaborative working arrangements arrangement among a variety of health and social service providers in a project's service area; 4) Target target those rural areas identified by the Department as having the greatest need for primary health care and public health interventions. c) prim ects funded through this Part shall avoid duplicating resources in areas where ary health care services are already available (Section 4.1 of the Act) and neeting health care demands. d) ects shall identify a project director who shall be responsible for inistrative and fiscal management of the project. e) eet directors shall annually submit fiscal and program objective reports as led in the Department's request for proposals.
+- a) Projects to be funded through this SubpartPart shall respond to requests for proposals distributed by the Department and delineating project expectations. - b) Requests for proposals prepared by the Department shall address one or more of the following goals: - Useuse of innovative methods thatwhich expand the ability of existing health and social service providers located in or near the service area to meet the overall primary care needs within a project's targeted area; - 2) Increase increase the numbers or types of primary health care providers within a designated shortage area; - 3) Increase increase the level of collaborative working arrangementsarrangement among a variety of health and social service providers in a project's service area;

-- ef) Projects thatwhich establish a primary health care clinic using grant funds under this Subpart shall meet the following minimum requirements: - 1) Seekseek designation as a Federally Qualified Health Center or FQHC Look-Alikelook-alike; - 2) Makemake services available and accessible to all residents of the project's service area; - 3) Ensureensure that physicians with whom the clinic contracts or whom the clinic employs shall have staff privileges at a minimum of one hospital in or near the service area and areshall be responsible for arranging 24-hour coverage; and - 4) Havehave referral arrangements with other service providers, including such as the local health departments, local mental health agencies, dentists, senior services agencies, pharmacies, and, where available, transportation providers to assist clinic patients in receiving needed health and social services. - Evidence of the solicitation and consideration of input and potential participation in the project by the local health department and other health and social service providers in the service area shall be included in an application.
-ThisSuch evidence may include copies of correspondence soliciting input. - gh) Projects selected for funding that which build on existing activities shall demonstrate an increase in service recipients and, at a minimum, the maintenance of or an increase in the level of previously available funds used to support the project prior to receipt of funds under this Part. - hi) Projects that which propose to provide health care diagnostic and treatment services shall submit as part of the application a projected budget estimating entire project costs and all revenue sources. - Projects developed under the auspices of a Public Health Service Act, sectionSection 329, 330, or 340, funded entity, or a Federally Qualified Health Center an FQHC Look-Alikelook-alike, thatwhich are outside their service areas, and thatwhich develop a primary health care clinic, shall develop a board of directors representative of the new service area.
+- 4) Targettarget those rural areas identified by the Department as having the greatest need for primary health care and public health interventions. - c) Projects funded through this Part shall avoid duplicating resources in areas where primary health care services are already available (Section 4.1 of the Act) and are meeting health care demands. - d) Projects shall identify a project director who shall be responsible for administrative and fiscal management of the project. - e) Project directors shall annually submit fiscal and program objective reports as detailed in the Department's request for proposals. - ef) Projects thatwhich establish a primary health care clinic using grant funds under this Subpart shall meet the following minimum requirements: - 1) Seekseek designation as a Federally Qualified Health Center or FQHC Look-Alikelook-alike; - 2) Makemake services available and accessible to all residents of the project's service area; - 3) Ensureensure that physicians with whom the clinic contracts or whom the clinic employs shall have staff privileges at a minimum of one hospital in or near the service area and areshall be responsible for arranging 24-hour coverage; and - 4) Havehave referral arrangements with other service providers, including such as the local health departments, local mental health agencies, dentists, senior services agencies, pharmacies, and, where available, transportation providers to assist clinic patients in receiving needed health and social services. - fg) Evidence of the solicitation and consideration of input and potential participation in the project by the local health department and other health and social service providers in the service area shall be included in an application.
+ThisSuch evidence may include copies of correspondence soliciting input. - gh) Projects selected for funding that which build on existing activities shall demonstrate an increase in service recipients and, at a minimum, the maintenance of or an increase in the level of previously available funds used to support the project prior to receipt of funds under this Part.

+- hi) Projects thatwhich propose to provide health care diagnostic and treatment services shall submit as part of the application a projected budget estimating entire project costs and all revenue sources. - ij) Projects developed under the auspices of a Public Health Service Act, sectionSection 329, 330, or 340, funded entity, or a Federally Qualified Health Center an FQHC Look-Alikelook-alike, thatwhich are outside their service areas, and thatwhich develop a primary health care clinic, shall develop a board of directors representative of the new service area.